-The Contest for Vocal Ensembles will be arranged by the City of Tampere on 5–6 June 2019.
+The Contest for Vocal Ensembles will be organised by the City of Tampere on 9–10 June 2021.

 All accompanied and a cappella vocal ensembles with 3 to 8 singers, both professional and non-professional, are invited to participate in the Contest.
 The ensemble should perform one singer per part and must perform without a conductor.
 The accompanying group, if any, must not have more than five (5) members.